 Board Member Spotlight

 As part of our new Board Member Appreciation Program we are showcasing a board member in our bimonthly Board Member Spotlight.
 Our board member spotlight recognizes board members of outstanding contributions to the profession and our local communities.
 For any questions regarding the program please contact the Past President PastPresident@ymf-oc.org.

-For the October and November 2018 Spotlight we would like to introduce...
+For the May and June 2019 Spotlight, we would like to introduce...

 We asked her to state her name, company, and position(s) in ASCE: